Why Does Signal Chain Order Matter?

 The Exception: Delay Before Dirt

 Some players intentionally put delay before their drive for a specific effect.
-The Edge from U2 is the most famous example — his dotted-eighth delay runs into the front of a slightly dirty amp, and the repeats blend with the crunch in a way that creates his signature rhythmic shimmer.
-It works because the gain is relatively low, so the repeats don't turn into mud.
+The Edge from U2 is the most famous example.
+His dotted-eighth delay runs into the front of a slightly dirty amp, and the repeats blend with the crunch in a way that creates his signature rhythmic shimmer.
+It works because the gain is relatively low, so the repeats do not turn into mud.

-If you're running high-gain tones, delay before dirt usually sounds terrible.
-But for edge-of-breakup tones with rhythmic delay patterns, it's worth experimenting with.
+Running high-gain tones with delay before dirt usually sounds terrible.
+But for edge-of-breakup tones with rhythmic delay patterns, it is worth experimenting with.

 Position 8: Reverb

 Think about how reverb works in real life.
-You play a note, and the sound bounces off walls and surfaces, creating a diffuse tail.
+You play a note.
+The sound bounces off walls and surfaces, creating a diffuse tail.
 That tail contains the full character of the original sound.
-If you put reverb early in the chain and then distort it, the reverb tail gets crunched and sounds artificial and harsh.
+Put reverb early in the chain and then distort it.
+The reverb tail gets crunched and sounds artificial and harsh.

-Reverb at the end of the chain means the reverberant reflections contain your complete tone — drive, modulation, delay, everything — just like standing in a real room with a real amp.
+Reverb at the end of the chain means the reverberant reflections contain your complete tone (drive, modulation, delay, everything), just like a cranked amp in a good room, where the walls give you back what you put in.

 Common reverb types and their sweet spots:

-- Spring reverb — splashy, surfy.
+- Spring reverb: splashy, surfy.
 Classic for clean and light crunch tones.
-Many amp models include built-in spring reverb, which is modeled from the amp's onboard reverb tank.
+Many amp models include built-in spring reverb, modeled from the amp's onboard reverb tank.

-- Room reverb — subtle and natural.
-Great for making direct-recorded tones sound like a real room.
+- Room reverb: subtle and natural.
+Great for making direct-recorded tones sound like a physical space.

-On modelers, you'll often want to run reverb in stereo if you're using a stereo output.
+On modelers, you will often want to run reverb in stereo if you are using a stereo output.
 A mono signal through a stereo reverb instantly adds width and depth that makes your patches sound huge through headphones or a PA.

 The Amp's Built-In Effects

 Many real amps have built-in reverb (usually spring) and sometimes tremolo.
 These effects are hardwired into the amp's circuit after the preamp, which is exactly where they belong.
-If you're using an amp model on your modeler, the built-in reverb of that amp model is separate from any reverb block you add — you can use both, but be careful about stacking too much reverb.
+If you are using an amp model on your modeler, the built-in reverb of that amp model is separate from any reverb block you add.
+You can use both, but be careful about stacking too much reverb.

 How This Applies to Modelers

-If you're on a Helix, Quad Cortex, Fractal, Kemper, or any other modeler, the signal chain concept is exactly the same — you just have more flexibility.
+If you are on a Helix, Quad Cortex, Fractal, Kemper, or any other modeler, the signal chain concept is exactly the same.
+You just have more flexibility.

 Line 6 Helix